naaman10/mrcc/index.md

 - template: content-form
   block: feature-form
   headline: Join MRCC
   content: Please complete the form to register your interest in joining Manchester Riders Cycling Club.
+Once you have joined you will receive an invite to join MRCC on Strava.
 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: <strong>Customize Blocks</strong><span class="light">&nbsp;to make quick
+  headline: <strong>Customise Blocks</strong><span class="light">&nbsp;to make quick
     edits throughout your new site</span>
   content: Each block comes with custom Front Matter that can easily be edited in
     Forestry's UI.